 So you have plenty of time to wait and watch.
-If you like to back the project and book a piece of ‘freedom’ smartphones, you can visit the link below:

-What do you think of Librem smartphone?
+What do you think of Librem 5 Linux phone?

-But if a big organization like Canonical couldn’t succeed with Ubuntu Phones, can Purism succeed with Librem?
+With the demise of Ubuntu Phone, it’s difficult to imagine another Linux phone.
+If a big organization like Canonical couldn’t succeed with Ubuntu Phones, can Purism succeed with Librem?
 That’s the big question that can only be answered in future.